trozamon/hadmin/doc/index.rst

 ----------------------------
 fs supports the following sub-items:

 * head: The address of the head filesystem node.
-For Hadoop, this should be a hostname:port combination.
+For Hadoop 1, this should be a hostname:port combination, while Hadoop 2 only requires a hostname.

 * bs: The block size of the filesystem, if the filesystem supports this as a configurable item.